The Woodlands, Texas

-The Woodlands is a Special-purpose district and Census-designated place (CDP) in the U.S. state of Texas in the Houston–The Woodlands–Sugar Land metropolitan statistical area.
-The Woodlands is primarily located in Montgomery County, with portions extending into Harris County.
-The Woodlands is governed by The Woodlands Township, an organization that provides municipal services and is administered by an elected board of directors.
-As of the 2020 U.S. Census, the township had a population of 114,436 people.
+The Woodlands is a special-purpose district and census-designated place in the U.S. state of Texas.
+The Woodlands is primarily located in Montgomery County, with portions extending into Harris County, within the Greater Houston metropolitan area.
+The population was 114,436 at the 2020 census.

-In 2021, the Howard Hughes Corporation estimated the population of The Woodlands was 119,000.
-The United States Census Bureau defines an urban area separate from the Houston urban area with The Woodlands as a principal city: The Woodlands–Conroe, TX urban area had a 2020 population of 402,454, making it the 103rd largest in the United States.
+The Woodlands area is governed by The Woodlands Township, an organization that provides municipal services and is administered by an elected board of directors.
+The United States Census Bureau defines an urban area separate from the Houston urban area with The Woodlands as a principal city: The Woodlands–Conroe urban area had a population of 402,454 in 2020, making it the 103rd-largest in the United States.

 The Woodlands is located 28 mi north of Houston along Interstate 45.
 Though it began as an exurban development and a bedroom community, it has also attracted corporations and has several corporate campuses, most notably Occidental Petroleum Corporation, Chevron Phillips Chemical, Huntsman Corporation, Woodforest National Bank, Baker Hughes, McKesson Specialty Health, and Halliburton.
 The community won a Special Award for Excellence in 1994 from the Urban Land Institute.

 History

 Early history

-The area that is now The Woodlands was used by the Akokisa and Bidai peoples, who relied on the fresh water of Spring Creek.
+The area that is now The Woodlands was occupied by the Akokisa and Bidai peoples, who relied on the fresh water of Spring Creek.
 In 1984, construction in the Indian Springs neighborhood near the creek discovered Bidai artifacts.